GaryHilares/GaryHilares/README.md

 ## Who I am?
 Hi everyone!
 My name is Gary and I'm a very motivated Computer Science student who loves working hard to improve his skills.

-- 📙 Currently reading: A book about Leonhard Euler.
-- ♟️🎵 🚴 I also love to play chess and listen to music.
 - ✉️ For any inquiries, please contact me at dev.garyhilares@gmail.com.

 ## My Skills